TMBish/tmbish_me/content/shiny/SMOOVE.md

 ## Details

-SMOOVE uses the NBA stats API data to build a player evaluation, performance and trend dashboard.
-Built to hopefully replace my 10-20 daily basketball reference player searches and fantasy research on yahoo fantasy basketball; SMOOVE is more compact and visual than its counterparts.
+SMOOVE uses NBA stats API data to build a player evaluation, performance and trend dashboard.
+Built to hopefully replace my 10-20 daily basketball reference searches and fantasy research on yahoo fantasy basketball; SMOOVE is more compact and visual than its counterparts.
 V1 focusses on investigations of:

 * Intra (within) season trends
 * Inter (across) season trends (ie career trajectory)